Information Discrepancy in Strategic Learning: Model and Preliminaries

-where $\VALUE \left(\vx' ;g \right) = \langle \vw_{\proxy}(g), \vx' \rangle$ is the \emph{proxy}\footnote{The \emph{actual} value that the agent derives by reporting feature vector $\vx'$ is the outcome that the ground truth outcome decision rule $\vwst$ assigns to $\vx'$, i.e., $\langle \vwst, \vx' \rangle$.
-But $\vwst$ is never revealed to the agent; the only information that she has is the proxy for the principal's $\vw$.} value the agent derives for reporting feature vector $\vx'$ and $\COST(\vx, \vx';g) = \frac{1}{2} \|A_g (\vx' - \vx) \|^2$ is the agent's cost for moving from point $\vx$ to $\vx'$ with $A_g \in \bbR^{d \times d}$ being the \emph{cost matrix} for group $g$.
-Matrix $A_g$ is assumed to be \emph{invertible} and \emph{positive semi-definite}, and it parametrizes how much effort agents from subgroup $g$ have to invest to modify their features from $\vx$ to $\vx'$.
-At a high level, the utility in Equation~\eqref{eq:utility-func-formal} captures the ``net gains'' that an agent has from spending effort to report $\vx'$, rather than $\vx$.
-Since $\hx(\vx;g)$ is the best response coming from Equation~\eqref{eq:utility-func-formal}, then $\hvx(\vx;g) = \arg \max_{\vx' \in \calX} u\left(\vx, \vx'; g \right)$.
-As we show in Section~\ref{sec:agent-opt} the best response $\hvx(\vx;g)$ has the form $\vx + \Delta_g(\vw)$ for a movement function\footnote{We remark that the use of scoring rule $\vw$ as an argument of $\Delta_g(\vw)$ is a slight abuse of notation, which will only be used in our analysis.
-The agents do not have direct access to $\vw$.} $\Delta_g(\vw)$ to be specified shortly.
-Putting everything together, Protocol~\ref{protocol} summarizes the principal-agent interaction in our setting.
+At a high level, the utility in Eq.~\eqref{eq:utility-func-formal} captures the ``net gains'' that an agent obtains from spending effort to report $\vx'$, rather than $\vx$.
+Since $\hvx(\vx;g)$ is the best response coming from Eq.~\eqref{eq:utility-func-formal}, then $\hvx(\vx;g) = \arg \max_{\vx' \in \calX} u\left(\vx, \vx'; g \right)$.
+As we show in Section~\ref{sec:equilibrium-compute} the best response $\hvx(\vx;g)$ takes the form $\vx + \Delta_g(\vw)$ for a ``movement'' function\footnote{Slightly abusing notation $\vw$ is an argument of $\Delta_g(\cdot)$, but this is only used in the analysis.
+The agents do not directly see $\vw$.} $\Delta_g(\vw)$ to be specified shortly.
+Putting everything together, the protocol in Algorithm~\ref{protocol} summarizes the principal-agent interaction.

-Before outlining the analysis of the paper, we describe how the scoring rule $\vw$ is chosen by the principal.
-In deploying a scoring rule $\vw \in \bbR^d$, the principal's objective is to maximize the agents' social welfare, defined as the expected outcome measured by $\vwst$, after they best-respond:

-Our goal in this paper is to study the \emph{outcome improvement} among subgroups (i.e., how much the \emph{true value} of the agents by reporting $\hvx(\vx;g)$ instead of $\vx$) when there is information discrepancy of the form outlined above.
-For that end, we will consider two notions of interest - total outcome improvement and per-unit outcome improvement.
-Formally: \begin{definition}[Outcome Improvement] For a scoring rule $\tvw \in \bbR^d$, we define the \emph{total outcome improvement} for subgroup $g \in \{1,2\}$ to be: